-Laura DeVries is an associate in our Labour & Employment Group in Vancouver.
-She has extensive experience drafting employment contracts, workplace policies and other employment related documents; providing strategic advice on a wide variety of workplace issues including employee hires and terminations, employment standards issues, employee disability and accommodation, collective agreement interpretation, and privacy matters; and litigating wrongful dismissal actions, human rights complaints and union grievances.
+Laura has extensive experience drafting employment and consulting contracts, workplace policies and other employment related documents; providing strategic advice on a wide variety of workplace issues including employee hires and terminations, employment standards issues, employee disability and accommodation, collective agreement interpretation, and privacy matters; and litigating wrongful dismissal actions, human rights complaints and union grievances.
 Some of Laura’s recent representative experience includes:

 Laura joined the firm after clerking at the Supreme Court of Canada for Justice Andromache Karakatsanis from 2013-2014.